-- 11.1.1 Every employee has the obligation to be on duty on their duty days/hours unless granted leave of absence from duty. - 11.2 Continuance of Group Benefits - 11.2.1 Upon approval of leave of absence without pay, an employee may apply for continuance of any or all group benefits during the leave period.
-Said benefits will be continued by the College if approved by the carrier, and if both employer and employee premiums are paid by the employee during the leave period, except as provided hereunder. - 11.2.2 Any employee who is granted a leave of absence under the conditions of this article will accrue seniority during the period of such leave.
-On the expiration of the leave of absence, the employee shall be reinstated in all respects in their previous position and with all increases to wages and benefits to which they would have been entitled had the leave not been taken. - 11.3 Pregnancy and Parental Leaves - 11.3.1 Written Application - 11.3.1.1 Pregnancy and/or Parental leaves will be granted per Sections 50 and 51 of Part 6 of the Employment Standards Act on written application to the appropriate Dean/delegate. - 11.3.1.2 The written application for Pregnancy Leave will be supported by a certificate from a medical practitioner stating the employee is pregnant and estimating the probable date of birth of the child. - 11.3.1.3 The employee applying for adoption leave shall furnish proof of legal adoption of a child. - 11.3.1.4 If the leave will affect part or all of any semester, the employee shall give at least four (4) weeks notice before the day the employee proposes to begin leave to allow satisfactory arrangements to be made to cover any duties involved. - 11.3.1.5 Refer to the Common Agreement Article 8 Parental Leave which outlines benefit entitlements. - 11.4 Jury Duty and Court Appearance - 11.4.1 When summoned to serve on a jury; when subpoenaed as a witness in criminal proceedings, or as a witness in a civil action if not a party thereto; when appearing as a defendant in a criminal or traffic case if acquitted therefrom; the employee, to qualify for permission from the Dean/delegate to be absent with pay, shall produce the summons or subpoena or submit such other evidence showing the necessity for court appearance. - 11.4.2 An employee shall also provide statements from officials of the court of the time taken and the fees (if any) paid to the employee and shall pay all such fees to the College.
+11.1.1 Every employee has the obligation to be on duty on their duty days/hours unless granted leave of absence from duty.

+11.2 Continuance of Group Benefits

+- 11.2.1 Upon approval of leave of absence without pay, an employee may apply for continuance of any or all group benefits during the leave period.
+Said benefits will be continued by the College if approved by the carrier, and if both employer and employee premiums are paid by the employee during the leave period, except as provided hereunder. - Any employee who is granted a leave of absence under the conditions of this article will accrue seniority during the period of such leave.
+On the expiration of the leave of absence, the employee shall be reinstated in all respects in their previous position and with all increases to wages and benefits to which they would have been entitled had the leave not been taken. - 11.3 Pregnancy and Parental Leaves - 11.3.1 Written Application - 11.3.1.1 Pregnancy and/or Parental leaves will be granted per Sections 50 and 51 of Part 6 of the Employment Standards Act on written application to the appropriate Dean/delegate. - 11.3.1.2 The written application for Pregnancy Leave will be supported by a certificate from a medical practitioner stating the employee is pregnant and estimating the probable date of birth of the child. - 11.3.1.3 The employee applying for adoption leave shall furnish proof of legal adoption of a child. - 11.3.1.4 If the leave will affect part or all of any semester, the employee shall give as much notice as practicable, but not less than four (4) weeks' notice before the day the employee proposes to begin leave to allow satisfactory arrangements to be made to cover any duties involved.